 Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.
 (Ephesians 4:29 ESV)

 Now we come to the second command dealing with the tongue.
 This time, it does not have to do with the honesty and accuracy of what we say but the kinds of words we use.
 Bad language is characteristic of the unsaved.
-Paul said that their mouth is “full of cursing” (Romans 3:11).
+Paul said that their mouth is “full of cursing” (Romans 3:14).
 After salvation, many continue to have bad language.
-You can find people in the church, professing Christians, who cuss, who swear, who use profanity and vulgar words.
+You can find people in the church, professing Christians, who cuss, swear, use profanity and vulgar words.

 This is not just a problem for some Christians, it is a problem for some preachers in the pulpit.
 It is not a sign of spirituality if you curse like a sailor in the pulpit.
 It is not a mark of spiritual maturity.
 It is a mark of the flesh.